bigprof-software/online-rental-property-manager/README.md

 ## Installation

 This is a PHP/MySQL web application that you run from a browser.
 You can install it either locally on your own PC, or to a web/intranet server.

+### 0. Trying it out using Gitpod

+#### System requirements

+This application will run itself within the Gitpod IDE.
+This will allow you to try the application out and develop it for your needs.
+All you will need is a web browser.
+Do not use this in production!!!

+#### Installation steps

+1. Click the Gitpod button at the top of this page

+2. Set up a Gitpod account associated with your github account

+3. A database has been preconfigured using .gitpod.yml so the database, username and password are all 'orpm'

+4. Once the application finishes loading, you should see the setup wizard in the right hand pane.

 ### 1. Installing to a PC